 The Club endorses the principle of equality and will strive to ensure that everyone who wishes to be involved in the Club has a genuine and equal opportunity to participate to the full extent of their own ambitions and abilities and can be assured of an environment in which their rights, dignity and individual worth are respected.

 The Club is dedicated to providing and encouraging equal opportunities to all and eliminating any forms of discrimination relating to the following:

 - sexual orientation (together, the “protected characteristics”).

 As a Club we aim to be truly representative of all sections of society.
-The Club commits to encouraging equality, diversity and inclusion within the workplace by creating working environments free from bullying, harassment, victimisation and unlawful discrimination by promoting dignity and respect for all.
+The Club commits to encouraging equality, diversity and inclusion by creating environments free from bullying, harassment, victimization and unlawful discrimination by promoting dignity and respect for all.

 Equality; is ensuring individuals or groups of individuals are not treated differently or less favourably, based on their specific protected characteristic.